lbnl-cybersecurity/ddos-detection/README.md

 ## Automated DDoS Detection System
 Because the netflow records are sampled, it is not guarantteed that packets belong to both direction of a flow are captured.
 But again we would like to have a roughly estimate.
 We collect all the unique "source address" and "destination address" appearing within a unit time interval, and calculate the overlapping percentage.
-The result is shown below:
+The result (from the first 5min monitoring interval of lbl_mr2 dataset) is shown below:
 ```
 overlap: 452, total_sa: 1839, total_da: 1845.
 ```
 The overlapping percentage is about 24.6%.
+We care more of protecting the ESnet from being DDoSed than attacking traffic originates from ESnet.
+Then one related question is that what IP ranges belong to ESnet.